daveknights/cre8bit/README.md

 # ![Cre8bit logo](/logo.png) Cre8bitJS

 Cre8bitJS is a lightweight Javascript library that adds 8bit style retro video game characters to your web page as svgs.
 These are created dynamically allowing for customisation.

+**Note:** This library is a Javascript class containing private fields and methods which may not work with your chosen minifier.
+For a minified* version of the library, install [cre8bit-minified](https://www.npmjs.com/package/cre8bitjs-minified).
 ## Setup
 Via npm for use with a bundler.
 ```